Neloy-Barman/Blender-Artworks/Modifiers.md

 ### Edge Split
 **Edge split modifier simply splits the edges into multiple meshes.
 When we do simple smoothing but also don't want the beveling angles to be shown, in that case, we can apply this modifier and the work will be done.
 There is one value which decides what will happen.
 That's the Edge Angle.
 Changing this value can affect the value.
 It's the angle between phases.
 If the angle value is greater than 30', then it will split the meshes.**

+### Screw
+**If you want to create an object like drinking glass, wine bottles, flower tob or something like this, then this is the most useful modifier.
+Just create a shape from one side, then apply the modifier.
+Boom!
+The total shape is automatically created.
+Change the value of Angle, Screw and Iterations to get desired results.
+Also The number of steps will affect the result.
+More the steps, more detailed the object is.**